 The agent decides which experience each visitor gets based on their full behavioural context: intent level, device, channel, landing page, product affinity, shopper mindset, and more.

 The key difference from standard A/B testing: there's no single winner.
 Different experiences can win for different audiences.
-A social proof message that works brilliantly for first-time mobile visitors might underperform for returning desktop customers — and the agent learns this automatically.
+A social proof message that works brilliantly for low intent mobile visitors might underperform for returning high intent desktop customers, and the agent learns this automatically.

 Think of it as running hundreds of optimisations simultaneously, not one test with one winner.